Design I (EDNS151)

 In the Cornerstone classes (Design I and Design II), student teams design a solution to an open-ended problem over the course of an entire semester.
 Students practice the process of technical design as it is used in the workplace.
 Teams must create a “works-like” prototype for under $100 that demonstrates a key aspect of their solution.

 Every team must present their solution and working prototype during and in-class pitch competition.
 Design I final teams are evaluated by a panel of judges as they compete against each other for prizes.
 Design II teams present their final designs to their client and classmates.
-See our Spring 2020 Design I Winners here.
+See our recent Design I Winners here.

 WHY RECRUITERS LOVE CORNERSTONE